 What is a lipoma?

 A lipoma is a knot of fatty tissue that is usually found just below the skin (subcutaneous).
 Lipomas can occur almost anywhere on the body, but are most commonly found on the trunk, shoulders, neck, and armpits.
-Lipomas can also form in muscles and internal organs.
+Lipomas can rarely form in muscles and internal organs.

 Are lipomas cancerous?